Kennedy Road, Hong Kong

-Kennedy Road is a road in the Mid-Levels on Hong Kong Island, Hong Kong.
+Kennedy Road (Chinese: 堅尼地道) is a road in the Mid-Levels on Hong Kong Island, Hong Kong.
 It is named after Arthur Kennedy, the seventh governor of Hong Kong.

 History

 At the time of construction in 1876, it was the second major east–west route from the sea, in the local area.
 Thus being nicknamed second road.

 Location

 Starting from Garden Road in the west, it goes past St. Joseph's College, Hong Kong Visual Arts Centre, Hong Kong Park and Hopewell Centre and ends at the junction with Queen's Road East near Morrison Hill in Wan Chai.